colour-science/colour-science.org/posts/pycharm-vagrant-fabric-anaconda.rst

     cd /colour-science/colour-notebooks/notebooks
     ipython notebook --pylab=inline --ip=0.0.0.0

-Then you can access it on the *Mac Os X* host at the following url:
+Then you can access it on the *macOs* host at the following url:
 `http://localhost:8888/ <http://localhost:8888/>`_

 Remote Python Environments & Interpreters